An essential risk management tool for realizing a growth strategy that sees beyond any business continuity plan.

-We’re entering our ninth year since we first started actual distribution of short-term earthquake forecast information and we continue to push for even better accuracy.
+We’re entering our thirteenth year since we first started actual distribution of short-term earthquake forecast information and we continue to push for even better accuracy.

-The ability to forecast earthquakes several days in advance affords people the opportunity to make necessary preparations while simultaneously maintaining a sense of urgency for improved disaster reduction.
+The ability to forecast earthquakes several days in advance affords people the opportunity to make necessary preparations while simultaneously maintaining a sense of urgency for improved crisis management and growth strategy.

-Moreover, preparations in place mean a quicker recovery leading to real disaster reduction.
+Moreover, preparations in place mean a quicker recovery leading to the afore-mentioned real crisis management and growth strategy.

-We hope that, by employing our monitoring system, countries will be able to reduce their earthquake risk.
+By employing an earthquake forecast system, industries will be able to expand their revenue and countries will be able to reduce their earthquake risk.

 It is our intention to strive for ever accurate earthquake forecasts in a multidisciplinary effort of those studying electromagnetism, seismology, vulcanology, meteorology and engineering, amongst other fields of studies, including statistics.